-Have you been contacted by someone on LinkedIn asking you to consult for an Expert Network?
-Unsure of what type of information you are allowed to share?
+Consulting for an expert network in your spare time can be a well-paid side gig.
+But what are you actually allowed to share without violating your employment contract?
 This article will go through standard compliance rules and examples of what you can and cannot share when consulting for an expert network.

 This article is written for informational purposes only.
 It does not constitute legal advice, and should not be used as such.

 New to expert networks?
 Here is a quick guide to 10 key steps networks take when matching experts with clients for ad-hoc phone consultations.

 When you register with an expert network or B2B research site, you’ll be asked to sign off on a set of rules of engagement working as a consultant within the network.
 These compliance rules are fairly similar between the largest players, such as GLG, Third Bridge and AlphaSights.